Spiritual Maturity

 1. God doesn't require or expect us to mature spiritually.

-2. A theological education guarantees one is spiritual maturity.
+2. A theological education guarantees one’s spiritual maturity.

 3. Anyone holding a leadership position in a church is spiritually mature.